 - Search in relevant databases for published systematic reviews relevant to your scope.
 Carefully document what you find.

-- Go to PROSPERO – An international prospective register of systematic reviews and search for ongoing, not yet published, reviews covering your scope.
+- Go to PROSPERO – An international prospective register of systematic reviews for human research (or CAMARADES for animal research) and search for ongoing, not yet published, reviews covering your scope.

 - If you found any published or ongoing reviews that seems identical to your scope then you may have to change scope.
 Revise the scope of your review and document in writing the revised scope of your review.